ical4j/ical4j-user-guide/docs/command/index.md

 * Active workspace
 * Username and email for revision tracking
 * Default content type for different strategies
+* Default editor for content types
 * Default color for different strategies and collection types
+* Default icon (emoji) for different strategies and collection types
 * Workspace synchronization settings for remote repositories
-* Default filter for listing and exporting objects
+* Default and named filters for listing and exporting objects
 * UID generation strategy

 ```shell